|Nutritional Guidelines (per serving)|

 There isn't a better way to enjoy the rainbow of fresh produce than with simple, straightforward oven-roasted vegetables.
 In this recipe, oven roasting with a splash of extra virgin olive oil caramelizes and brings out the flavor of zucchini, squash, bell peppers, asparagus, and onion.

-While this recipe was adapted from Dr. Arthur Agatston's The South Beach Diet for phase 1 of the program, you definitely don't have to be on the famous diet to enjoy this one.
+While this recipe was adapted from Dr. Arthur Agatston's The South Beach Diet for phase 1 of the program, you definitely don't have to be on the famous diet to enjoy this colorful and delicious side dish.

 - 1 medium zucchini (cut into bite-sized pieces)